Constraints on $f(R)$ gravity from tSZE-selected SPT galaxy clusters and weak lensing mass calibration from DES and HST: Data

 In the SPT survey region that is not covered by DES ($1,327\,\rm deg^2$, ca.\ $27\,\%$ of the total solid angle), the cluster candidates are confirmed by targeted observations that also provide redshift measurements.
 Candidates in this region are selected by

 which results in a sample with 110 clusters and a purity $\gtrsim 95\,\%$ \citep{Bleem15,Bleem20}.

 For the region covered by DES ($3,567\,\rm deg^2$, $75\,\%$ of the SPT area) cluster candidates are optically confirmed using the Multi-Component Matched Filter cluster confirmation tool \citep[MCMF;][]{Klein18,Klein24}, and we follow the work of Refs.~\cite{Bleem24,Klein24}.
 Moreover, measurements for cluster redshift $z$, optical richness \lambdahat\ and optical center position are obtained using MCMF.
 Because DES data are only reliable for redshifts $z \leq 1.1$, WISE data are used to compute richnesses and redshifts for clusters with $z > 1.1$.
 There is the chance that an overdensity of galaxies is a random superposition along the line of sight of a tSZE noise fluctuation.
-To exclude chance associations, we apply a redshift dependent richness cut, $\hat \lambda_{\rm min}(z)$, which ensures a $>98\,\%$ purity over the entire redshift range probed and a cluster candidate is then confirmed if the measured richness is larger than this threshold.
-Using MCMF for cluster confirmation allows us to validate clusters with lower tSZE detection significance while achieving a high sample purity, and results in a cluster sample, which is $30\,\%$ larger using the MCMF tool.
+To exclude chance associations, we use a redshift dependent richness cut, $\hat \lambda_{\rm min}(z)$, provided by the MCMF tool, to ensure a constant purity $>98\,\%$ over the entire redshift range.
+A cluster candidate is then confirmed if the measured richness is larger than this threshold.

+Using MCMF for cluster confirmation allows us to validate clusters with lower tSZE detection significance while achieving a high sample purity, and results in a cluster sample, which is at least $30\,\%$ larger than a solely tSZE selected sample with the same purity.

 Due to the different depths of the individual tSZE surveys, different selection thresholds in \zetahat\ are applied to obtain an approximately constant purity for the combined SPT sample.
 The selection criteria are